OceanOutcomes/ocean-outcomes/news/_posts/2022-11-28-chinese-coastal-communities-conservation-sustainable-fisheries-qingdao-index.md

 featured: TRUE
 ---

-*We implement our work in China through close partnerships with a local NGO named Qingdao Marine Conservation Society (QMCS) — which was established with O2 support.
+*We implement our work in China through close partnerships with a leading local NGO named Qingdao Marine Conservation Society (QMCS) — which was established with technical support from O2.
 This update from our partners at QMCS highlights the work we are doing on the ground to improve small-scale fisheries and conservation outcomes along the coastline of the Yellow Sea.*

 ###Project Overview